-RISE Certification is a third-party body, i.e. we perform our services independently of the organization that delivers the products and services we certify.
+RISE Certification is a third-party body, i.e. we perform our services independently of the organization that delivers the products and services we certify, verify or validate.
 RISE has no self-interest in the results of the implementation of the service.
 In many cases, the services are performed under accreditation but sometimes as an unaccredited service.
 Regardless of whether the service is accredited or not, the same requirement for impartiality applies.

-RISE offers several services in certification and verification.
+RISE offers several services in certification, verification and validation.
 RISE also offers requirements investigation, but it is limited to explaining and clarifying requirements for products and services.
 The service is executed based on standards and regulatory requirements.

 RISE Certification is financed through fees for completed assignments, without support or subsidies.
 The fees are established so that all customers are treated equally.

-All employees and external persons engaged by RISE have signed a commitment to act impartially when performing assignments.
+All employees and external persons engaged by RISE Certification have by agreement/contract undertaken to act impartially when carrying out assignments.
 RISE code of conduct applies as a guide for our behavior.
 All employees are trained in impartiality.

 All assignments performed are risk assessed based on impartiality.
 At the slightest suspicion of a risk of conflict of interest, a risk case is registered which is handled by an internal council, the Impartiality Council.
 Risks that pose a threat to impartiality are minimized or eliminated.

 Following the Impartiality Council's investigation, the risk case is further handled by the Certification Board, which is RISE Certification's impartiality committee.

 The Certification Board consists of representatives from external interested parties.
 RISE CEO appoints members to the Board.